dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

           <div class="deposit-question">
             <p>
               <strong
-                >The earlier you place a deposit the higher up the line you are for choosing a kitten!
+                >The earlier you place a deposit, the higher up the line you are for choosing a kitten!
               </strong>
             </p>